 - GasBuddy Aids in finding reasonably priced gas.

 - Road Trip MPG — Fuel & maintenance tracking.

 - Outdoor Project Not an app, but rather a website.
 A good source for hikes & other outdoor activates.
-They are partnering with onX to create onX Backcountry.
+They have partnering with onX to create onX Backcountry.

 - TripCheck A must-have app if living in or traveling to Oregon, particularly in the winter.